The Four Dimensional Dirac Equation in Five Dimensions: Introduction

 We are particularly interested in a certain class of curved 5D space-times with the 4D interpretation of a Minkovski space with superimposed electromagnetic field.
 These space-times should be regarded as local approximations of more realistic 5D geometries, including non-trivial gravitational fields, whose metrics satisfy suitable field equations \cite{Breban:2005wf, Wesson:1999ta}.
-The Dirac equation corresponding to these curved 5D space-times is well known \cite{Dirac:1928vg} and tested in experiment.
+To describe spin-1/2 propagation in these space-times, one would naturally use the Dirac equation, where the electromagnetic field appears according to the minimal coupling recipe \cite{Dirac:1928vg}.
 Hence, our discussion of the Dirac equation within Kaluza-Klein theory puts into perspective generalizations of the Dirac equation for curved manifolds \cite{Gilbert:1991uq,Wald:2010un}.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:Cliff} we introduce a special Clifford algebra for a 5D flat space-time.
-In Sec.~\ref{sec:funf} we discuss a class of 5D curved space-times and postulate the description of 5D null propagation.
+In Sec.~\ref{sec:funf} we discuss a class of 5D curved space-times and postulate a spin description of 5D null propagation.
 In Secs.~\ref{sec:Dirac} and \ref{sec:5DDiracSM}, we discuss the relation with the 4D formalism and work out examples of physical systems.
 In Sec.~\ref{sec:conclusions} we conclude our work.